Ryado/ryado.github.io/cv_dahimene.md

 * Excellence scholarship provided by French-Algerian collaboration project
 * Data management issues with a focus on social networks
 * Efficient and real time filtering on microblogging data
-* Clever and efficient recommendation on large social graphs
+* Clever and efficient recommendation on large social graphs (see publications section)

 ####[2008–2010] Master, University of Science and Technology Houari Boumediene (USTHB), *Algiers*.
 * Final year project grade of 17/20, A-level.